 One of their favorite activities plays into their nickname.
 These "pocket parrots" can often be seen poking their head out of their owner's shirt pocket for a quick petting on the head.
-It's the perfect carrying pouch that keeps your bird next to you, which is right where he wants to be.
+It's the perfect carrying pouch that keeps your bird next to you, which is right where it wants to be.

 Feeding Pacific Parrotlets

 Pacific parrotlets have extremely high metabolisms and must have food available at all times.
 They are known for their voracious appetites and thrive on a varied diet.
-This should consist of fresh bird-safe fruits and vegetables, small seeds such as millet, high-quality commercial pellets, and nutritious protein sources like eggs.
+This should consist of fresh bird-safe fruits and vegetables, small seeds such as millet, high-quality commercial pellets, and nutritious protein sources such as eggs.

-Very active, parrotlets need plenty of room to play, and many toys to play with.
-They are inquisitive little birds and will get into your things if you don't provide them with toys of their own!
+Very active, parrotlets need plenty of room to play and many toys to play with.
+They are inquisitive little birds and will get into your things if you don't provide them with toys of their own.

 Introducing new things, from toys to ladders, to the bird's cage will also keep him intrigued and occupied.
 Swings, leather, wood, knotted rope, bells, and beads are among their favorites, though anything shiny or brightly colored will capture their curiosity.